AKOD12/Warfarin-Dosage-Control/README.md

 # Warfarin-Dosage-Control
-Simulation run in SAS Studio to try and improve Warfarin dosage between different ethnicities.
+Simulation run in SAS Studio to create a sample population of Warfarin users and test the likelihood of bleeding based of the variants of the Warfarin Dosage formula.